 When I was growing up, my household looked different from the idyllic families that were portrayed on the television shows I enjoyed.

-I often wondered if I was the only child who had a family life that had so much tension, anger, and unhappiness.
+I often wondered if my dysfunctional family was the only one that had so much tension, anger, and unhappiness.

 As a highly sensitive child, I often believed it was my fault.
-If I could just be easier, funnier, more pleasing to my family, then everything would be OK.
+If I could just be easier, funnier, more pleasing to my family, then everything would be okay.

 These feelings, along with the stress I was experiencing at home, wreaked havoc on my mental health and self-esteem.

 If this is something you can relate to, I am here to tell you that you are not alone.